-If a school's TA judgements are accepted in full by the LA moderator, any pupils who the school and the moderator agree will be re-moderated can have evidence internally moderated by the school without the need for an LA review of evidence.
-This also applies to pupils outside of the representative sample. (please refer to TAG 10).
+If a school's TA judgements are accepted in full by the local authority moderator, any pupils who the school and the moderator agree will be re-moderated can have evidence internally moderated by the school without the need for a local authority review of evidence.
+This also applies to pupils outside of the representative sample (see section 11).